Joseph Milowic III

 Founder of Biosimilars (Follow-on Biologics) Group on LinkedIn

-In 2013, Joe was selected by the Federal Circuit Bar Association as a Global Fellow and was recognized for his “commitment to leadership and cooperation in the global legal community.”
+Joe was recently selected by the Federal Circuit Bar Association as a Global Fellow in recognition of his “commitment to leadership and cooperation in the global legal community.”

-In 2013, Joe was also selected as a New York Metro Rising Star, an honor featured in the New York Times Magazine.
-Joe has now been selected by his peers as a Rising Star in IP litigation four times.
+In 2013 and 2014, Joe was selected as a New York Metro Rising Star, an honor featured in the New York Times Magazine.
+Joe has now been selected by his peers as a Rising Star in IP litigation five times.